Optimal Capacity Modification for Stable Matchings with Ties: Background: An Algorithm for Strong Stability in

 The pseudo-code for the simplified version of their algorithm is presented in Algorithm~\ref{algo:HRHTSSM}.
 The algorithm begins with every resident unmatched, that is, each resident is initially matched to $\bot$ (see Line~\ref{algoHRHTSSM:InitMatch}).
 For each hospital $h$, the algorithm maintains a variable $full(h)$, to track whether $h$ becomes fully subscribed during execution.
 Initially, $full(h) = \text{false}$ for every $h \in \HH$ (see Line~\ref{algoHRHTSSM:notFull}).
 During the algorithm, each unmatched resident $r$ proposes to its top-ranked hospital, say $h$.
 When $h$ receives a proposal from $r$, it provisionally accepts it (see Line~\ref{algoHRHTSSM:accept}).
 If $h$ becomes fully subscribed, $full(h)$ is set to true.
 In this process, some hospitals may become over-subscribed.
-If a hospital $h$ is over-subscribed, then it rejects all the residents matched to it in $M$ at the least-preferred rank (see Line~\ref{algoHRHTSSM:reject1}-Line~\ref{algoHRHTSSM:reject2}).
+If a hospital $h$ is over-subscribed, it rejects all residents matched to it in $M$ at the least-preferred rank (see Lines~\ref{algoHRHTSSM:reject1}--\ref{algoHRHTSSM:reject2}).
 This is because none of the residents at this rank or lower-preferred rank can be matched to $h$ in any \SSM.
 Therefore, all such edges are deleted from the given instance (see Line~\ref{algoHRHTSSM:delete}).
 Subsequently, for each resident, $r\in \RR$, either $r$ is matched to some hospital or \prefr\ becomes empty.
 The proposal sequence terminates when either all residents are matched or \prefr\ for each unmatched resident becomes empty.

-The algorithm then uses the tracking variable $full(h)$ to determine the existence of a \SSM.
-If there is a hospital $h$ such that $full(h)=$ true and $h$ is under-subscribed in the final matching $M$.
-Then, $M$ is blocked by $(r',h)$ where $r'$ is a resident who was rejected by $h$ during the course of algorithm.
+After the proposal sequence terminates, the algorithm uses the tracking variable $full(h)$ to determine whether a \SSM\ exists.
+If there is a hospital $h$ such that $full(h)=$ true and $h$ is under-subscribed in the final matching $M$, then $M$ is blocked by $(r',h)$ where $r'$ is a resident who was rejected by $h$ during the execution of Algorithm~\ref{algo:HRHTSSM}.
 In this case, Algorithm~\ref{algo:HRHTSSM} concludes that no \SSM\ exists for the given instance.
-On the other hand, if for all $h$ such that $full(h)=$ true, it satisfies that $h$ is not under-subscribed, then Algorithm~\ref{algo:HRHTSSM} declares that $M$ is a \SSM\ for the given instance.
+On the other hand, if for every $h$ such that $full(h)=$ true, $h$ is not under-subscribed, then Algorithm~\ref{algo:HRHTSSM} declares that $M$ is a \SSM\ for the given instance.